Witness the views of the Annapurna, Nilgiri, and Dhaulagiri ranges

 Accommodation: Teahouse

-Views of the Lamjung Himal's north face from Chame are quite amazing, especially early in the morning.
+Views of the Lamjung Himal's north face from Chame are pretty impressive, especially early in the morning.
 From Chame, you will follow the trail once again, passing under a Gumba-gate towards juniper hamlets that will eventually clear out towards streams.
-The environment is quite serene and the company of the mountain peaks makes the trip extremely charming.
+The environment is quite serene, and the company of the mountain peaks makes the trip extremely charming.
 Along the way to Pisang, you will also come across an enormous 5,000 sculpted rock bowl.
-It goes by the name of Paungda Danda.
-Overnight stay at the guesthouse at Pisang.
+It is called Paungda Danda.
+Overnight stay at the guesthouse in Pisang.

 Altitude: 3200 m